Mental Toughness is the Best Survival Tool

 3 minute read

 Any quick Google search can bring up thousands of articles and tips on survival.
+We even have many of them right here on The Armory Life.
 There’s a great deal to learn, from medical skills to communications, food to sanitation and of course defense.
 The tools to help accomplish your survival goals are limitless as well.
 The most important tool you have, however, is your own brain, which can bring a whole host of things to the table—things you can’t buy anywhere but that you’ll desperately need.

 We often don’t like to engage in the kind of soul-searching that mental toughness requires, but we all have weaknesses, fears, and other nasty things that can keep us from being where we need to be in our mental game.